Jan Peerce: Family life

-Peerce was the brother-in-law of fellow American tenor Richard Tucker.
+Peerce became the brother-in-law of fellow American tenor Richard Tucker when Sara Perelmuth, Peerce’s only sister, married Tucker, who was then a part-time cantor, in 1936.
 Jan remained on the Lower East Side until his 1930 marriage to Alice Kalmanovitz (1907–1994), a childhood friend to whom he was married for 54 years, until his death.
 He died at his home in New Rochelle, New York on December 15, 1984 at the age of 80.
 Peerce is interred at Mount Eden Cemetery in Valhalla, Westchester County.